railsr/railsr.github.io/_posts/2014-10-22-contribute-to-git-repo.md

 ---

-So, here're the steps of how to contribute to someone's git repo:
+So here're the steps of how to contribute to someone's git repo:

 1) Fork a repo.
 2) Clone it.
 3) Create a branch.
 4) Make some changes.
 5) Commit.
 6) Push.